sotayamashita/knowledge/php/optimization.md

-# Performance and memory usage
+# Optimize performance and memory usage

 * Use `array_*` instead of `loop` as far as possible.